 Gardener Kick-Off: “We opted to BUILD ourselves”

 Early 2017, SAP put together a small, jelled team of experts with a clear mission: work out how SAP could serve Kubernetes based environments (as a service) for all teams within the company.
-Later that same year SAP also joined the CNCF as platinum member.
+Later that same year, SAP also joined the CNCF as a platinum member.

 What Do You Get with Gardener?

 End-users directly benefit from Gardener’s recursive architecture.
-Many requirements we identified for the Gardener service, turned out to be highly convenient for shoot owners.
+Many of the requirements that we identified for the Gardener service turned out to be highly convenient for shoot owners.
 For instance, Seed clusters are usually equipped with DNS and x509 services.
 At the same time, these service offerings can be extended to requests coming from the Shoot clusters i.e., end-users get domain names and certificates for their applications out of the box.

 Recognizing the Power of Open Source

 The Gardener team immediately profited from open source: from Kubernetes obviously, and all its ecosystem projects.
 That all facilitated our project’s very fast and robust development.
 But it does not answer:

 “Why would SAP open source a tool that clearly solves a monetizable enterprise requirement?"